Hyperscale vs. Enterprise Cloud

-Taking a best-of-breed approach to workload placement starts with analyzing your applications to determine which cloud(s) would work best for each application.
+Taking a Best Execution Venue (BEV) approach to workload placement starts with analyzing your applications to determine which cloud(s) would work best for each application.
 In the first section of this two-part article, we will explore the types of applications best suited for the hyperscale cloud and review what factors you should consider when choosing a hyperscale cloud provider.
 In the second part of this article, I will consider applications that typically work best in enterprise cloud environments.

 Smart Applications on Dumb Hardware

 At Expedient, we commonly refer to applications that work best in the hyperscale cloud as “smart” applications running on “dumb” hardware.
 Smart applications are newer applications developed with specific hyperscale cloud infrastructure in mind.
 These applications are smart because they are written to leverage specific hyperscale cloud features to protect the application from hardware failures, network problems and malware attacks.
 The underlying hardware of the hyperscale clouds are built using tens of thousands of simple servers, often in an over-subscription model, hence the term dumb hardware.
 The dumb hardware has no capability to protect the application.
 The smart application running on the dumb hardware handles high availability and resiliency, thus the best fit for smart applications on dumb hardware is typically a hyperscale cloud.